-Large Intestine: The large intestine continues the foods journey and is the bodies last chance to absorb any water and minerals still remaining.
-The rest of the contents of the large intestine is waste such as undigestable pieces of food and fiber.
+Large Intestine: The large intestine continues the food's joureny and is the bodies last chance to absorb any water and minerals still remaining.
+The rest of the contents of the large intestine is waste such as undigested pieces of food and fiber.
 This is passed through to the rectum where it is stored until you go to the toilet!

 - At birth, we have about 10,000 taste buds on the surface of the tongue, in the throat, and on the roof of the mouth.

 - It is a myth that the tongue is the strongest muscle in the body.
 The tongue is made up of 16 different muscles and as yet there is no conclusive evidence that it is the strongest.
 If all the muscles in the human body had a weight lifting contest then the masseter or jaw muscle would come out top.